toverainc/willow/README.md

 - Good audio quality - Willow provides features such as automatic gain control, noise separation, etc.
 - Support for challenging Wi-Fi environments.
 Willow can (optionally) use audio compression to reduce airtime on 2.4 GHz Wi-Fi in cases where it's very busy.
 - LCD and touchscreen.
 The ESP BOX has color LCD and capacitive mult-point touchscreen.
 We support them with an initial user interface.
-- Completely on device speech command recognition and support for our (soon to be released) open source Whisper-powered inference server (Tovera hosted best-effort example inference server provided).
+- Completely on device speech command recognition and support for our (soon to be released) open source Willow Inference Server (Tovera hosted best-effort WIS provided).
 Configure up to 400 commands completely on device or self-host our (coming soon) inference server to transcribe any speech!

 All with hardware you can order today from Amazon, Adafruit, The Pi Hut, Mouser, or other preferred vendor for (approximately) $50 USD.
 Add a USB-C power supply and go!